grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

 # 3.1.
 Mission B: Enhance instrumentation

-For this mission, you've been asked to add some additional contextual information to the telemetry, to help the production team monitor and support the application.

-So in this part of the lab, we will use the OpenTelemetry SDK to register our own custom metric.
+For this mission, you'll be taking your telemetry to the next level.
+The production team needs deeper insights into application behavior, and you'll be using the OpenTelemetry SDK to craft a _custom metric_ and _custom span attributes_ that deliver exactly what they need.

+Let's dive in and see how a few lines of code can transform your monitoring capabilities.

 ## Part 1: Add a custom metric

-After the pain of the errors we saw in Lab 2, the operations team want to be able to monitor how many times a game is won by either the computer or the player, or neither!
+After the pain of the errors we saw in Lab 2, the operations team wants to be able to monitor how many times a game is won by either the computer or the player, or neither.

+### Define and increment the custom metric
 Let's add a custom OpenTelemetry metric to expose this information:

 1. Open **gameserver.go** in the code editor.